-Symptoms often appear within 24-48 hours of exposure to the virus.
-Symptoms often last about 1-3 days.
+These signs often appear within 24-48 hours of getting the virus.
+They often last about 2-3 days.

 A norovirus infection will go away on its own.
-Medical treatment is often not needed since the illness is often brief and mild.
+The infection is often brief and mild.

-Most people will recover by resting and drinking plenty of fluids.
-Oral rehydration solutions are the best option to help replace fluids and electrolytes.
+Most people will get better by resting and drinking plenty of fluids.
+Oral rehydration solutions can help.
 These can be found in most drugstores.
-Severe dehydration may require IV fluids in a hospital but this is a rare complication in the United States.
+Rarely, you may need IV fluids if you have severe dehydration.

-Antibiotics are not effective against viruses.
-There are no antiviral medications or vaccines used to fight or prevent this infection.
+Antibiotics are not helpful against viruses.
+There are no antiviral medicines or vaccines used to fight or prevent this infection.

-To help reduce your chance of getting or passing noroviruses take the following steps:
+To help lower your chance of getting noroviruses:

 Centers for Disease Control and Prevention